Let’s play a word association game. I’m going to give you a term, and you tell me what comes to mind. Ready?

 Yeah, I didn’t think so.

 The Riviera Maya is a stretch of coast on the East side of the Yucatan peninsula.
 It has the beautiful beaches and resorts you’d expect of any place that self-applies the term “Riviera.”
-But just a bit inland, in the state of Quintana Roo, is a tourist attraction that is the opposite of wide open vistas and sunny skies.
-There are the Cenotes, caves that serve as the gateway to some of the world’s longest underground rivers.
+But just a bit inland, in the state of Quintana Roo, is a tourist attraction opposite wide-open vistas and sunny skies.
+The Cenotes, caves serve as the gateway to some of the world’s longest underground rivers.
 Many of them are currently being explored and charted by the National Geographic’s specialized cave divers.

 Others are being explored by slightly less qualified adventurers, namely me.